hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

      * allDuplicates

 There is an option of writing only the document names found in the pdf file to the file _../Output/docsInPdffile_
-* the file can be found in this folder